• Skip to secondary menu

 2. Linenspa – On Amazon, Linenspa is amongst the top 15 list of popular mattress companies.
 Since they make beds for almost every budget, Linenspa deserves to be on that list.
 One of the drawbacks of this mattress is the usage of fiberglass as a flame retardant.

 3. Lucid – As you will realize, most of the mattresses on this list are very popular on Amazon.
 Lucid beds also fall in the top 15 list on Amazon.
-Their beds are made using fiberglass.
+Lucid mattresses are made using fiberglass.
 So if you open the cover, you will contaminate your bedroom with fiberglass particles.

 7. Ashley Furniture – From the many reviews posted online, it’s clear that the Ashley Furniture mattress contains fiberglass.
 Ashley Furniture, however, makes comfy and breathable hybrid and memory foam mattresses.